peergum/piglex/README.md

 piglex
 ======
+Version: 0.1-beta

-A similar lexer to traditional lex, but independent of languages
+A very similar lexical analyzer to traditional lex, but independent of languages

+*Notice*: this is a work in progress.
+Wait for a stable version if you want to test it or experiment with it.

+##Purpose

+Develop a lexical analyzer that can be run autonomously or as a library.

+##Input

+A similar file to .l classical files, but not referencing any specific language elements, but rather macros and external files.

+##Syntax

+To be defined.
+See piglex.l sample file